-Before we move on, I just wanted to take a moment to look at another peculiarity of using binary numbers, the concept of wrap-around.
+Before we move on, I just wanted to take a moment to look at another peculiarity of using binary numbers, the concept of wrap-around or binary overflow.

 At the point that the mileage moves through 999999, the next number that is displayed is 000000, all zeros and the odometer starts counting up again i.e. it wraps around.